 Right, I feel I need to put my cards on the table here at the start.
 When I was five or six, I declared that I wanted to work for the BBC when I was older.
 And I did.
 From 22 to 33 years old I worked all over the Beeb, before leaving to start up on my own.

-And in the last few years I’ve appeared as a money expert on shows like Rip Off Britain and Right on the Money, as well as 5Live and many local BBC radio stations.
+And since then I’ve appeared as a money expert on shows like Rip Off Britain and Right on the Money, as well as 5Live and many local BBC radio stations.

 So I’m obviously a fan.
 It’s certainly not perfect, but I believe we’re better off as a country with the BBC than without.

-Still, £154.50 is a lot of money.
+Still, £159 every year is a lot of money.
 And there are some cheaper alternatives with very good programmes.

 How the TV Licence cost compares to other media services